9:00 AM

 Prizes and final remarks

-Prof. Florian Groeber-Becker ; Best talk and best poster prize (online voting by the auditorium) Travel awards (3x) Wrap-up and outlook
+Prof. Florian Groeber-Becker ; Best talk and best poster prize (on-site voting by the auditorium until Friday lunch time) Travel awards (3x) Wrap-up and outlook

 3:30 PM